WGillian/learn-programming/resources/perfectPRs.md

 7. Do you have any functions > 7 lines in length (aim for 5 or less)?
 8. Are the commits / file changes you see just the one's you were expecting (nobody else's work, no old work)?
 9. Are there any conflicts?
 These should be resolved before sending them across.
 See our [conflict resolution guide](https://github.com/z-dev/learn-programming/blob/master/resources/git-conflicts.md).

+## Common fixes

+For making sure you've got all the latest files in your branch do `git pull origin master; git push origin <my-branch>`